wofsauge/IsaacDocs/docs/faq/interactive_FAQ.md

       ],
     },
   "SEND_LOG_TO_CREATOR" : {
-      text: 'Copy the last last 5-10 lines of the log.txt and send them to the mod's creator on the steam page for the mod, via pm or any medium.
+      text: 'Copy the last last 5-10 lines of the log.txt and send them to the mod\'s creator on the steam page for the mod, via pm or any medium.
 Alternatively, you can <a href="https://discord.gg/KbevtvgD4z">Join the Official Modding Of Isaac Discord-Server</a> and use this log to ask for help.', },
     "UNKNOWN_REASON" : {
       text: 'There seems to be another unknown reason for the mod to not work.
 Please contact the mod creator, or visit the Modding Discord server and ask for help: <a href="https://discord.gg/KbevtvgD4z">Join the Official Modding Of Isaac Discord-Server</a>',